Congratulations on your admission to UNH Franklin Pierce School of Law!

 - Pay online

-- By mail to the following address:
+- Mail check to the following address:

 Please contact the UNH Franklin Pierce Admissions Office by phone at (603) 513-5300.